Resumes & CVs

-Serves as one of the primary presenters for sales briefings.
+- Serves as one of the primary presenters for sales briefings.

-Assists with development of sales tools and internal sales training as needed.
+- Assists with development of sales tools and internal sales training as needed.

-Serves as a resource to assist account executives and associates with preparations for their own sales presentations.
+- Serves as a resource to assist account executives and associates with preparations for their own sales presentations.

-Curriculum Specialists will work primarily in their geographic quadrant of the company, but will support other areas as needed.
+- Curriculum Specialists will work primarily in their geographic quadrant of the company, but will support other areas as needed.

-Must be a self-starter and possess the ability to develop in-depth product knowledge and the communication/interpersonal skills to interface within the organization and all levels of school personnel.
+- Must be a self-starter and possess the ability to develop in-depth product knowledge and the communication/interpersonal skills to interface within the organization and all levels of school personnel.

-Skill in the use of presentation hardware and software.
+- Skill in the use of presentation hardware and software.

-Work independently with a minimum of supervision
+- Work independently with a minimum of supervision

 EDUCATION / KNOWLEDGE:

-Bachelor’s degree in education or related field is required.
+- Bachelor’s degree in education or related field is required.
 Master’s degree in Education or related field is preferred but not required.

-Educational experience as a classroom teacher/administrator within a school district
+- Educational experience as a classroom teacher/administrator within a school district

-Must have previous sales or training experience and the ability to present with minimal presentation time.
+- Must have previous sales or training experience and the ability to present with minimal presentation time.

-Extensive travel required.
+- Extensive travel required

-Incorporating keywords from the job ad
+- INCORPORATED KEYWORDS from the job ad

-Highlighting experience that is especially relevant, including curriculum design, presentations, management, collaboration, and teaching diverse populations
+- HIGHLIGHTED RELEVANT EXPERIENCE including curriculum design, presentations, management, collaboration, and teaching diverse populations